DARIAEngineering/dcaf_case_management/docs/HOW_LINES_WORK.md

 results.

 Many (possibly most!) funds operate only one, primary line.
 The system functions perfectly well with this use case.
+However, an instance does need at least one line declared!

 ## What this means for abortion funds